ABC Supply Stadium – Beloit Sky Carp

 Typical green seats make up the bowl from first to third base, all seats have cup holders.
 There are two seating areas on the upper level.
 The first is the suite, which is for a group of up to 50 and is the only suite in the ballpark.
 The club is on the other side and requires a club ticket to get in.
 This comes with free food and a private bar and includes a balcony to watch the game.

-There is a small artificial turf berm (I have not seen that before) in front of a party deck down the left field line.
+There is a small artificial turf berm (I have not seen that before) in front of a party deck down the left-field line.
 The scoreboard is in left field.
 It’s not too big or fancy but it is functional.
 It shows the basic stats and not much more.

 The most iconic feature is the white water tower behind the right field.
 I hope in the future that the city puts the Sky Carp logo on it.
 This makes any photo from the stadium instantly recognizable.
 The bullpens are in left field and offer the chance to take photos of your favorite up-and-coming minor league relievers.
 You can walk around the entire concourse, and there is a center field gate that is closest to downtown and makes for easy entry and exit.

-The berm also comes with protective netting, making it a perfect place for kids to play while the parents keep watch from a table above.
-There is also a small kids zone in this area, though I saw few kids in the ballpark that night.
+The berm also comes with protective netting, making it a perfect place for kids to play while the parents keep watch from the table above.
+There is also a small kids zone in this area, though I saw a few kids in the ballpark that night.
 The game day experience is enhanced by Brett, a host who keeps things lively during the inning breaks and promotions.

 Sadly, there was no mention of the team’s history within the ballpark that I saw.
-Hopefully, the plaque that was in Pohlman Field of former Beloit players that made to the show will be added to the park sometime in the future.
+Hopefully, the plaque that was in Pohlman Field of former Beloit players that made it to the show will be added to the park sometime in the future.

 The new Sky Carp mascot has not been “born” yet but Snappy the former Beloit Snappers mascot is still on hand for the kids.